 There's more...

 In this recipe, you create a printer on PSRV based on Xerox printers.
-The fact that you may not have this model of pronter in your environment means you can't physically print to such a print device, but you can set up the printer as shown in the recipe.
+The fact that you may not have this model of printer in your environment means you can't physically print to such a print device, but you can set up the printer as shown in the recipe.

 In step 5, you use PrintUI.DLL and RunDLL32.EXE.
 PrintUI.DLL is a library of printer management functionalities.
 If you use the Printer Management GUI tool to manage printers, the GUI calls this DLL to perform your chosen action.
-That can often result in displaying another Windows form (as opposed to generating text output).

-RunDLL32.EXE allows you to run the same functions within PrintUI.DLL.
-In many cases, using PrintUI.DLL generates a pop-up form for you to use, which is useful, but not so helpful in terms of automation.
+Since Microsoft designed and built this DLL to support the Windows printer GUI, the DLL can create additional dialog boxes, which are not useful for automation.
+You can rely on the help information generated to resolve any problems.

-In practice, sometimes you may see curious errors when using PrintUI.DLL.
-The solution is to reboot the server.
+In practice, PrintUI.DLL is a little flakey and can generate error messages with little supporting detail to help you.
+The solution is to retry the operation after waiting some seconds or if the issue continues, reboot the server.

-A further downside to using PrintUI.DLL is that the error messages aren't very actionable, should you make errors with the complex syntax involved.
-You can get help information by opening a PowerShell console window and running the following command:
+You can get helpful information on the syntax needed by PrintUI.
+DLL by opening a PowerShell console window and running the following command:

 rundll32 printui.dll PrintUIEntry

-In this recipe, you downloaded and installed two drivers, although you only used one to create the SalesPrinter1 printer.
+In this recipe, you downloaded and installed two drivers.
+You use one driver in this recipe to create the SalesPrinter1 printer.
 You use the second driver in the Changing printer drivers recipe later in this chapter.

 Publishing a printer

-After you create and share a printer, as shown in the previous recipe, you can also publish it to the Active Directory.
+After you create and share a printer (as shown in the previous recipe), you can also publish it to the Active Directory.
 When you publish a printer, you can also specify a physical location for the printer.
 Your users can then search for published printers based on location, as well as on capabilities (such as color printers).
 In this recipe, you publish the printer you created in the previous recipe and examine the results.

 Getting ready